Projects per year

 Research Focus

-Besides his disciplinary research, Chris is also very interested in pedagogical scholarship.
-He is particularly interested in ways of integrating economic history into economics teaching.
+Besides his disciplinary research, Chris is also interested in pedagogical scholarship.
+He explores ways of integrating historical perspectives into economics teaching and continual professional development courses.

 Research Interests

-- Economics: banking and financial institutions; cooperative enterprises; competition and innovation policy; macroeconomic policymaking process; economics of religion; demographic economics; anthropometrics
+- Economics: banking and financial institutions; cooperative enterprises; business failure; patent system design; government policymaking processes; economics of religion; demographic change; anthropometrics

-- Pedagogy: curriculum and syllabus design; research-led teaching practices
+- Pedagogical expertise: curriculum and syllabus design; research-led teaching practices

 Achievements